 6. Have your water & towel ready.

 I know your main question is, “Can you lose weight with indoor cycling?”
 Well yes, duh!
 Cycling requires activation of large muscles (like the quads), along with a ton of other small muscles simultaneously.
-(I was surprised to find my core and triceps a little sore after a few workouts.)
+(I was surprised to find my core muscles and triceps a little sore after a few workouts.)

 But what I’m trying to get at is that you will sweat.

 Even if I’m only on the bike for 20 minutes, as long as I maintain a pretty fast cadence or high resistance, I am always dripping in sweat.
+This is seriously a great way to get a great workout in a short amount of time!

 You will definitely want water, and if you don’t have a towel, wear a headband that will keep sweat from dripping into your eyes.